Ishaq74/zatchou74/README.md

 Currently, the site uses Netlify Identity and Decap CMS for authentication and content management.
 There are issues with entries appearing empty in the backend.

+The final test is with Storyblok and visual editing

 ### Desired Features and Components

 - 📚 Catalog of components (X)